pupilfirst/wd301-scripts/making-api-requests/user-signup/README.md

 - It will encourage separation of concerns.

 # Script
 In this video, we are going to create a user signup form.
 So, when someone new comes to our Smarter Tasks (PMS) app, they should see a link to signup.
-When we click on the signup link, we should take them to the signup form, where they have to fill some details like:  organization name, his/her name,  email and password.
+When we click on the signup link, we should take them to the signup form, where they have to fill some details like:  organisation name, his/her name,  email and password.
 Then, when they click on the signup button, it should call our API service to create the user account.
 Let's start.

 First, we will start with adding the route for the signup page.
 For that, I'll create a new folder `signup` inside the `pages` directory.
 > Action: Create a new folder called `signup` inside the `pages` directory.